-Tools that honor the Cell size environment setting set the output raster cell size, or resolution, for the operation.
+Tools that honor the Cell size environment set the output raster cell size, or resolution, for the operation.
 The default output resolution is determined by the coarsest of the input raster datasets.

 - The default output resolution is determined by the coarsest of the input raster datasets.

-- The default cell size when a feature dataset is used as input to a tool is to take the width or height (whichever is shorter) of the extent of the feature dataset, divided by 250.
+- The default cell size when a feature dataset is used as input to a tool is the width or height (whichever is shorter) of the extent of the feature dataset, divided by 250.

 - Exercise caution when specifying a cell size finer than the input raster datasets.
 No new data is created; cells are interpolated using nearest neighbor resampling.
 The result is only as precise as the coarsest input.

 - When datasets are projected during analysis, the output raster cell size will use the method specified in the Cell Size Projection Method environment setting.

 - Maximum of Inputs—Use the largest cell size of all input datasets.
 This is the default.

 - Minimum of Inputs—Use the smallest cell size of all input datasets.